Lucban Church: Administration

 San Luis Obispo Parish Church is within the jurisdiction of the Vicariate of Saint Thomas of the Roman Catholic Diocese of Lucena.
 Presently, it is administered by Rev. Msgr.
 Melecio Verastigue, PC and is assisted by Rev. Fr.
 Reymart Karl Estrada as parochial vicar.

 Lucban Catholic Cemetery

 Locally known as Campo Santo, the cemetery was built in 1848 during the time of Fray Manuel Sancho, OFM and Capt.
 Simeon de Ramos.
 Its construction was paused briefly until Don Casimiro Antonio de Leon decided to complete the project.
 In 1882, in order to control the spread of cholera and reduce the number of deaths, Don Victor Eleazar oversaw the building of a small chapel (capilla) within the cemetery complex in such a way that will prevent the people from passing by the parish church to get the priest's final blessing.
 The impact of cholera on the town was not as grave as was expected.
 Because of the building's distinct and eerie character, various horror movie shots were filmed here.

+Diocesan Shrine of Saint Isidore the Farmer

+The Diocesan Shrine of Saint Isidore the Farmer is a Roman Catholic diocesan shrine located in the parish of Saint Louis Bishop Parish in Lucban, Quezon, Philippines.
+The church was formally declared a diocesan shrine on May 14, 2026, during a solemn 5:00 PM Mass attended by clergy, parishioners, pilgrims, and devotees of Saint Isidore the Farmer.

+The shrine is closely associated with the town’s annual Pahiyas Festival, a colorful thanksgiving celebration held every May in honor of Saint Isidore, the patron saint of farmers.